Longbridge

-Longbridge is an area in the south-west of Birmingham, England, located near the border with Worcestershire.
+Longbridge is an area in the south-west of Birmingham, England, located near the border with Worcestershire, historically being within this place.

-Public Transport
+Public transport

 Longbridge is described as a hub for public transport with a number of bus services run by Kev's Coaches and National Express West Midlands passing through it with destinations including Birmingham City Centre, West Bromwich and the Queen Elizabeth Hospital in Edgbaston.
 West Midlands Railway serves Longbridge railway station on the Cross City Line, with destinations at Redditch or Bromsgrove and Four Oaks or Lichfield with connections to Hereford and Nottingham at University station or nationwide at Birmingham New Street station.
 In 2020 a large multi-storey carpark was built near Longbridge station as a park and ride facility to reduce car journeys into the city centre.
 Some improvements to Longbridge station were also carried out in 2020 though one side of the station remains without a lift facility.

 Situation

 Longbridge is surrounded by Frankley, Frankley Beeches, Rubery, Rednal, Bromsgrove, Northfield, West Heath and Kings Norton.
 Longbridge is in close proximity to and can be viewed from the Lickey Hills.